 Legend has it that the series of events which would result in an independent nation on the western third of Hispaniola began on the night of August 21, 1791, when a group of slave leaders secretly gathered at a hounfour — a voodoo temple — just outside the prosperous settlement of Cap‑Français.
-Word of the French Revolution had reached the slaves, and, with mainland France in chaos, the time seemed right to strike here in the hinterlands of empire.
+Word of the French Revolution had reached the slaves, and, with mainland France in chaos, the time seemed right to strike here in the hinterlands of the empire.
 A priestess slit the throat of a sacrificial pig, and the head priest said that the look and taste of the pig’s blood indicated that Ogun and Ghede, the gods of war and death respectively, wanted the slaves to rise up.
 Together the leaders drank the blood under a sky that suddenly broke into storm, then sneaked back onto their individual plantations at dawn to foment revolution.

 That, anyway, is the legend.
 There’s good reason to doubt whether the hounfour actually happened, but the revolution certainly did.

 …you are in the middle of a bloody revolution.
 You are a Maroon, an ex-slave, fighting in the only successful slave revolt in history.
 You have only the most meager weapons, but you and your comrades are fighting for your very lives.
 There is death and destruction all around you.
 Once-great plantation houses lie in smouldering ruins.
 Corpses, black and white, litter the cane fields.
 Ghede walks among them, smiling and nodding at his rich harvest.
 He sees you and waves cheerfully…